mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 red carpet as the ships make their way along the Run.
-Worlds like Karnika – generally considered the gateway to the Core for race participants – create a festive environment including armed escorts and a ‘parade path’ from the 100-diameter limit to the highport or downport.
+Worlds like Karnika – generally considered the gateway to the Core for race participants – create a festive environment including armed escorts and a 'parade path' from the 100-diameter limit to the highport or downport.
 With all the pomp and circumstance, it is easy for a contestant to get side-tracked; only those with the utmost